sweogzzz/sweng-gh-api/README.md

 ## In this README.md you will find a demonstration of the project as well as setup instructions

+Notes:
+- Setup section if after demo section with screenshots
+- `src/quickstart.bat` for easy startup (requires npm for Windows)

 Project goals:
 - Fetch github data
 - Visualize the data